sambourgault/MAT240B/finalproject/README.md

 ![schematics 2](schematics/digitalSchema.png)

 And here is a documentation of this first exploration.
+Just click on the picture :))
 [![in translation](schematics/inTranslationScreenshot.png)](https://vimeo.com/398724611)

 ## how to run it